'We don't want Kfir to celebrate his first birthday underground,' says hostages' uncle - I24NEWS

 This post can't be displayed because social networks cookies have been deactivated.
 You can activate them by clicking .

-He also urged the world to "wake up and stop judging and blaming Israel for what's happening right now in Gaza" as well as warned against the October 7 kind of attack being repeated elsewhere.
+He also demanded that the international community "stop judging and blaming Israel for what's happening right now in Gaza," and warned that the October 7 massacre could be repeated elsewhere.

 Read more stories like this >>